hmeqo/dotfiles/README.md

 ### xdgenv

-If you want to use it, add it to your shell configuration file.
+If you want to use xdgenv, add it to your shell configuration file.

 ```bash
 # bash